 - Lava Tube Trail – A 2.3 mile out and back trail that’s rated moderate.
 Walk through the scenic red rock canyon landscape to see one of the park’s main features: black lava tubes and caves.
 It requires some scrambling and can get rocky underfoot but provides truly stunning views.

-To get there, you can take I-15 North or South, which will give you two slightly different routes that ultimately drop you off on Snow Canyon Parkway to Snow Canyon Drive.
+To get to Snow Canyon State Park, you can take I-15 North or South, which will give you two slightly different routes that ultimately drop you off on Snow Canyon Parkway to Snow Canyon Drive.
 Once there, you’ll be at the entrance to the park.

-The best way to see Utah’s Great Salt Lake is by visiting one of the best Utah state parks.
+The best way to see Utah’s Great Salt Lake is by visiting Antelope Island, one of the best Utah state parks.
 A trip Antelope Island State Park is unique in that its main highlight is the lake rather than canyons and ancient rock formations.
-In addition to that, the wildlife in this area features its namesake fauna, antelopes, herds of famous bison and beautiful wildflowers.
+In addition to that, the wildlife in this area features its namesake fauna: antelopes, plus herds of famous bison and beautiful wildflowers.
 Dogs are allowed on leash on all trails except the Frary Peak Trail.

 - Lakeside Trail – A 5.6 mile-long, out and back hike that leads you around a point in the park and is rated as easy.
 On top of the expanse of the Great Salt Lake right in front of you, hikers also have a panoramic view of the Sierra Nevada Mountain Range.

 - Frary Peak Trail – This 6.9 mile, out and back hike is a strenuous trek with elevation gains of 2,335 feet, so bring your trekking poles if you like to use them on steeper climbs.
 You’ll get views of the lush, grassy landscape and of course, the Great Salt Lake directly ahead.
 Dogs are not allowed on this trail, so plan accordingly before you head out.